 Access to Health Records Policy

 The purpose of this Policy is to set out how Unique Medical Centre will provide access to your personal information.
-The Policy is part of our Privacy Unique Medical Centre will provide access by allowing you to inspect, take notes of or receive copies or printouts of the personal information that Unique Medical Centre holds about you.
+The Policy is part of our Privacy Unique Medical Centre will provide access by allowing you to inspect, take notes of or receive copies or printouts of the personal information that Unique Medical Centre holds about Patients can request in writing a copy of their medical records in the clinic by completing a request form a fee will be charged.
 You can make your request in writing by filling out the form supplied by us.

 To obtain access you will have to provide proof of your identity.
 This is necessary to ensure that personal information is provided only to the correct individuals and that the privacy of others is not undermined.
 We will take all reasonable steps to provide access within 14 days of your request.
 For the transfer of medical records to another medical practice, we will require the patient to sign a transfer of medical history request that is provided by the other practice and fax it to us.